SAP/luigi/docs/luigi-client-api.md

 LuigiClient.storageManager().removeItem('keyExample').then((value) => console.log(value + ' just removed')
 ```

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>** resolves item just removed from storage; it will launch an error if storage is no supported or you are using a luigi reserved key
+Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>** resolves an item just removed from storage.
+It will launch an error if storage is not supported or if you are using a Luigi reserved key.

 **Meta**